 Lets go back to how you populated your drawers.
 Did you just shove the underpants there?
 Then you probably have close to the full range of all attribute values in each drawer.
 I.e., every drawer has underpants of all sizes, all colors, etc.

 But what if I took the time to sort the underpants before adding them to the drawers?
 I can only sort them by one attribute.
 I should pick the one attribute that I most often have in my “what underpants should I use today?” decision process.
 You achieve this by having a row-clustered index on that column when building the col-store clustered index and build the col-store index using WITH DROP_EXISTING.
-Also, instead of having my friends over and each of us grab some underwear and add them to each person’s drawer, I would do this myself.
+Also, instead of having my friends over and each of us grab some underwear and add them to each person’s drawer (parallelism when building the index), I would do this myself.
 Yes, that means MAXDOP = 1.
-Without it, say you have 4 threads/friends then you have 4 drawers with xs-s, 4 drawers with m-l, etc. This is a lot of work, so whether or not it is worth it is up to you.
+Without it, say you have 4 threads/friends and sort by size when when populating the drawers/building the index, then you have 4 drawers with xs-s, 4 drawers with m-l, etc.

 For non-clustered col-store index, it would be enough with a non-clustered index that covers the clustered index when converting it from row to col-store index (DROP_EXISTING).

 The underpants inside the drawer isn’t sorted; this is a col-store index we’re talking about, remember?
-You might have some fancy vacuum-tech that allow you to fit many underpants in each drawer (the various columnstore compression technologies), something you probably ordered when you bought the u47, btw.
+But, you might have some fancy vacuum-tech that allow you to fit many underpants in each drawer (the various columnstore compression technologies), something you probably ordered when you bought the u47, btw.

 Now, imagine me walking from the shower to my dressing room and thinking about how to find the underpants of today.
 I.e., the execution plan.
 “Today, I want to wear underpants based on color, size and material – model doesn’t matter”.
 I can’t say what drawers to go through, since that information isn’t available at this stage.
 It is a run-time decision to do drawer-elimination based on the notes on each drawer (what ranges it contains for each attribute).
 I.e., rowgroup/segment elimination is a run-time decision.